Safety of magnetic resonance imaging: Implants

-The MRI environment may cause harm in patients with MR-Unsafe devices such as cochlear implants, aneurysm clips, and many permanent pacemakers.
-In November 1992, the United States' Food and Drug Administration reported an incident where a patient with an undisclosed cerebral aneurysm clip died during an MRI exam; the clip moved upon exposure to the magnetic field, lacerating her middle cerebral artery.
+The MRI environment may cause harm in patients with MR Unsafe devices, including some cochlear implants, aneurysm clips, and permanent pacemakers.

+Throughout the clinical history of MRI, numerous injuries and fatalities have occurred.

 Several deaths have been reported in patients with pacemakers who have undergone MRI scanning without appropriate precautions.
-Increasingly, MR-conditional pacemakers are available for selected patients.
+Increasingly, MR-conditional pacemakers are available for selected patients, significantly reducing risks of MRI exams for these patients.

-Ferromagnetic foreign bodies such as shell fragments, or metallic implants such as surgical prostheses and ferromagnetic aneurysm clips also are potential risks.
-Interaction of the magnetic and radio frequency fields with such objects may lead to heating or torque of the object during an MRI.
-MRI is contraindicated in those suspected with metallic foreign body in the eye.
-MRI may be considered if there is strong suspicion of non-metallic foreign body.
+Ferromagnetic foreign bodies such as shell fragments, or metallic implants such as surgical prostheses and ferromagnetic aneurysm clips also may also be potential risks.
+Interaction of the magnetic and radio frequency fields with such objects may produce pulling, twisting, or heating of objects not specifically designed for safety during an MRI.
+MRI may be contraindicated in those suspected with metallic foreign body in the eye.

-Titanium and its alloys are safe from attraction and torque forces produced by the magnetic field, although there may be some risks associated with Lenz effect forces acting on titanium implants in sensitive areas within the subject, such as stapes implants in the inner ear.